F5Networks/f5-declarative-onboarding/docs/validate.rst

 ------------------------
 In this section, we show you how to validate a Declarative Onboarding declaration against the schema using Microsoft |vsc|.
 Using this type of validation is useful when composing a declaration manually, or to check the accuracy of a declaration before deployment.

-For more information on editing JSON with Visual Studio Code, see |json|.
+For more information on editing JSON with Visual Studio Code, see this |json|.

 To validate a declaration